LMU-MSBA/Disconnected-Unveiling-Patterns-in-Telecom-Churn/docs/data/data_governance_policy.md

 Data security is paramount to protect sensitive information and maintain trust.
 Our security measures include:

-- Strict access controls to ensure that data is only accessible by authorized personnel.
+- Strict role-based access control (RBAC) to ensure that data is only accessible by authorized personnel.
 - Ensure that accessible and visualized data only displays non-identifiable data.

 ## 3. Compliance